 [PP] "From my own experiences with the Eastern Band of Cherokee Indians, I am fully aware of the adoption and cultural theft of practices and spirituality, and have written passionately about it myself.
 As such I can appreciate much in this book.
 Well researched and crammed with references and footnotes, this is a volume that gives food for thought, but no easy answers."

 [PE] Why thank you!
-I can only hope that you become more informed to write about cultural appropriation in the future.
+I can only hope that you become more informed and equipped to write about cultural appropriation in the future.
 In terms of critiquing whiteness, we have to hold the tension between acknowledging inner and outer white supremacy without becoming defensive or over-emotionalizing the challenge, as we can easily continue to replicate racist behavior.
 And it is telling that there is a common thread in the English perspective, that makes you the only reviewer of Ancient Spirit Rising so far, to object to a dialogue on whiteness.
 The unpacking of racism in the UK is only at the very beginning stages, and there is a lot of work to do~!

 Pegi Eyers is the author of Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community, an award-winning book that explores strategies for social justice, uncolonization, ethnocultural identity, building land-emergent community and resilience in times of massive change.